Site Map

 There are many forms of thalassemia.
 Each type has many different subtypes.
 Both alpha and beta thalassemia include the following two forms:

-You must inherit the gene defect from both parents to develop thalassemia major.
+You must inherit the variant gene from both parents to develop thalassemia major.

 Beta thalassemia major is also called Cooley anemia.